 - We utilize Google Cloud Platform’s premium tier network (not standard tier).
 This ensures lightning-fast network speeds.

 - We always implement the latest and greatest versions of PHP.
 We were the first managed host to deploy PHP 7.2, which 3x faster than PHP 5.6.
 We also have PHP 7.3 available, which is on average 9% faster than PHP 7.2.
+PHP 8.1 is also now available.
 Check out our PHP benchmarks.

 - We’ve paired up with a CDN provider that was built from the ground up with a focus on high-performance.